Dems to hold first-ever hearing on Medicare for All, as progressives fear 'deliberation theater' farce

 Tuesday's hearing comes on the heels of a report Monday by the government's overseers of Medicare and Social Security, which found that the financial condition of the government's bedrock retirement programs for middle-and working-class Americans remains shaky, with Medicare pointed toward insolvency by 2026.

-"I’m proud to announce this historic hearing on Medicare for All legislation," Rules Committee Chairman James P. McGovern, D-Mass., said in a statement.
-"We’ve made tremendous progress expanding health care over the years, most notably with passage of the Affordable Care Act, which provided coverage to more than 20 million Americans.
-We have more work to do though and that’s why I’m a proud co-sponsor of this bill.
-It’s a serious proposal that deserves serious consideration on Capitol Hill as we work toward universal coverage."

-Added Jayapal: “There is no other developed country on the face of the Earth that has a health care system that is as fragmented and costly as ours.
+In a statement, Jayapal, the representative introducing the legislation, said health care costs are unsustainable: “There is no other developed country on the face of the Earth that has a health care system that is as fragmented and costly as ours.
 The health outcomes and barriers to care in America are the worst of any industrialized nation.
 Health care is a human right and I’m proud the Rules Committee will be holding this hearing on the Medicare for All Act as this Majority discusses ways to strengthen our health care system for everyone."

 Limiting her comments to Medicare, White House press secretary Sarah Sanders said Monday's report -- by three Cabinet heads and Social Security's acting commissioner -- highlights the need for "serious-minded" lawmakers to work with the administration on bipartisan changes to lower costs, eliminate fraud and abuse, and preserve the program for future generations.